+An indoor herb garden makes so much sense!
 We love herbs but they are typically sold in such large bunches that they end up spoiling before we can finish them.
-Under those circumstances a living herb garden makes perfect sense!
+Under those circumstances a living herb garden is the perfect solution!
 But let’s face it.
 Canada really only has two seasons: winter and the month of July.
 The perfect solution for us was to start growing our own herbs indoors!
 Growing our own will not only curtail our current food waste, but provide a ready source of nutrient rich, flavour-packed herbs year-round!

 Find a Sunny Window

 We have the perfect sunny spot in a window that faces South to grow herbs successfully!
 With the help of Ikea’s SATSUMAS plant stand and VILDAPEL plant pots, we got busy setting up our little herb garden.

 We selected five herbs to grow indoors: basil, rosemary, chives, sage and mint.
 All these herbs work well in pots.
 Mint is a particularly invasive herb in the garden so it’s especially great for growing in a container garden.

 To plant our herbs, we purchased some potting soil at our local garden centre.
 However, we didn’t realize that potting soil can be different for outdoor vs. indoor use.
 The first bag of potting soil we purchased was labeled organic.
 I grabbed it without reading the lable too closely thinking it was what we needed.
 But when I opened the bag, I saw that the soil was dense and there were even some red wiggler worms in the mix.
 Worms are great for composting in the garden, but not so practical for indoor containers.